 Appropriate subject matter experts are involved in the safety performance assessment process designed to identify safety performance deficiencies and mitigate those deficiencies.

-The documented continuous improvement process is on file in the WeGo Public Transit CSO's Office.
-Documentation of identified safety performance deficiencies and mitigations to reduce those deficiencies is on file in the WeGo Public Transit Safety Office.
+Our documented continuous improvement process is stored in the CSO's Office.
+Documentation of identified safety performance deficiencies and mitigations to reduce those deficiencies is stored in the Safety Office.

 7. Safety Promotion